 3. (If you’ve submitted a partial manuscript, or if it’s a two-book contract:) What is the deadline and process for completing the book?
 Would you expect me to be in touch with drafts along the way, or would you prefer that I deliver a finished product?

 4. What kind of print run would you foresee for this book?
 Are we talking about hardcover, paperback, e-books?

 5. What kind of marketing do you typically do for a book like this?
 Do you envision a book tour?
 What media outreach would you handle?
 What part of the publicity and marketing would be my responsibility?

 6. (If your book has international angles:) Are you interested in rights for this region only, or worldwide?
 If worldwide, what kind of marketing and distribution do you have in other countries?
 Where are your biggest foreign sales?
 What distribution plans would you envision for my book in key countries overseas?
 Would you consider translating the work to reach relevant audiences?

 No publisher yet?
-There are many good resources on agents, publishing, and how to do your own market research out there.
+There are many good resources out there on agents, publishing, and how to do your own market research.
 Poets & Writers magazine publishes a fantastic Guide to Literary Agents that tells you everything about the process of getting an agent who can submit your work to publishing houses.